gebbber/useTranslate/README.md

 ## More Sophisticated Uses

-The `<Localize>` component takes the provided list of available languages (via `avail` prop), and uses the `accept-language` package to choose the most appropriate of the listed languages.
+The `<Localize>` component takes the provided list of available languages (via `avail` prop), and uses the `picklanguage` package to choose the most appropriate of the listed languages.
 The language is selected by the `<Localize>` component based on the language list provided, it is not re-selected at the time of translation to choose the best language for each component.

 Although `<Localize>` defaults to the browser language setting, you can (and should) allow the user to select an interface language, and you can provide it to `<Localize>` using the `lang` prop.
-The value provided to `lang` can be a language tag, or a series of language tags as would be provided by the 'Accept-Language' HTTP header thatcould be sent back from the server.
+The value provided to `lang` can be a language tag, or a series of language tags as would be provided by the 'Accept-Language' HTTP header that could be sent back from the server.
 (Not all users are in their own countries and on their own computers, so it's better to provide them with a UI component or similar to select their language.)
-The value does need to be a BCP 47 compliant language tag, with the `-` **not** removed.
+The value does need to be a BCP 47 compliant language tag, with the `-` *not* removed.
 The value of `lang` is shown hard-coded to `en-US` here, for clarity:

 ```javascript
 return (